agooday/AdGuardHome/scripts/README.md

  *  `PARALLELISM`: set the maximum number of concurrently run build commands (that is, compiler, linker, etc.).
- *  `VERBOSE`: verbosity level.  `1` shows every command that is run and every Go package that is processed.  `2` also shows subcommands.
+ *  `VERBOSE`: verbosity level.  `1` shows every command that is run and every Go package that is processed.  `2` also shows subcommands and environment.
     The default value is `0`, don't be verbose.

 Required environment:
  *  `CHANNEL`: release channel, see above.